Note

 Take Six - Running as a Non-Root User#

-By default, containers run as the root user.
+By default, Docker containers run as the root user.
 If we run a shell inside our Take Five image and check the current user, we can verify this behavior:

 docker run -it take_five:latest sh